AbstractMenus/Docs/start/how_to.rst

 	}

 Now this block is empty.
-We will use some kind of activator from the list of activators.
+We will use some kind of activator from the :ref:`list of activators <activators-all>`.
 For example we will use the ``command`` activator.
 Add it to the ``activators`` block, as shown below.

 ::